 - Allow muffins to cool in pan for about 10 minutes before transferring to wire rack.
 Muffins can be stored at room temperature and best enjoyed within 3-4 days.

 TO MAKE OAT FLOUR: Use a food processor, high powered blender or NutriBullet to process rolled or quick oats into flour consistency.
+Use this tutorial for step-by-step photos.
 Use about 3 cups of oats and you’ll have enough for this recipe, plus these reader favorite cookie dough bars.

 TO FREEZE: Store completely cooled muffins in airtight container and freeze up to 3 months.
 To thaw, place in fridge overnight or you can set out at room temperature.
 Enjoy thawed muffins within 3-4 days.